henry2004y/vlasiator_manual/index.md

 The kernal of the model is a Vlasov equation solver for the phase space distribution function $f(\mathbf{r},\mathbf{v},t)$.
 This is a scalar appeared in an advection equation in high dimension space, so basically we need to look for a scheme that can propagate a scalar in high dimension space accurately.

-Semi-Lagrangian method is chosen in Vlasiator.
-It has "semi" as prefix due to the fact that it is a mixture of Eulerian grid and Lagrangian method[^1].
-The idea is that unknowns are still defined in a Eulerian grid, and to calculate the quantities at the next step n+1, we trace the control volume one step before at n and find the corresponding volume integrated value through an interpolation approach.
-Due to the conservation law, this is exactly the value we seek at the next timestep.

-Actually this part is not hard to implement.
-Maybe there are some tricks for multi-dimensions.

-Interestingly, the same idea appears in theoretical plasma physics for studying the phase space evolution.
-An extremely hard to solve problem can become quite easy and straightforward by moving in the phase space and shift your calculation completely to another spatial-temporal location.

-## Ion propagation
+## Finite volume method

-Using finite volume method, the full 6D spatial and velocity space is discretized into ordinary and velocity cells.
+The early versions of Vlasiator applied a finite volume method for the Vlasov solver.
+The full 6D spatial and velocity space is discretized into ordinary and velocity cells.
 Each spatial cell contains the field variables ($\mathbf{B},\mathbf{E}$), which are stored on a staggered grid with $\mathbf{B}$ on the face centers and $\mathbf{E}$ on the edges.
-Each spatial cell also contains a 3D Cartesian velocity mesh where each velocity cell contains ths volume average $\tilde{f}$ of the distribution function over the ordinary space volume of the spatial cell, and the velocity space volume of the velocity mesh cell:
+Each spatial cell also contains a 3D Cartesian velocity mesh where each velocity cell contains ths volume average $\tilde{f}$ of the distribution function over the ordinary space volume of the spatial cell, and the velocity space volume of the velocity mesh cell
 $$
 \tilde{f} = \frac{1}{\Delta^3 r \Delta^3 v}\int_{cell} d^3r d^3 v f(\mathbf{r},\mathbf{v},t),
 $$